Inverse SRB measures for endomorphisms on surfaces: Inverse expanding on average endomorphisms

 Since $\eqref{eq bound Ixvfn using trees}$ holds for every $(x,v) \in T^1\TT^2$ and for every $n \in \nn$, we conclude

 \end{proof}

-\begin{defn} We say that $f \in End(\TT^2)$ is inverse expanding on average if one, and hence all the three equivalent conditions in Proposition \ref{prop exp on average endos} hold. \end{defn}
+\begin{defn} We say that $f \in \End^1(\TT^2)$ is inverse expanding on average if one, and hence all the three equivalent conditions in Proposition \ref{prop exp on average endos} hold. \end{defn}

+\begin{rmk} From the characterization given by \eqref{eq IxvfN greater than C}, one can note that the inverse expanding on average property is $\mathcal{C}^1$-open in the spaces of endomorphisms of $\TT^2$. \end{rmk}

 The inverse expanding on average property yields a uniform bound on the Lyapunov exponent of every equidistributed invariant measure.
-Even more, it gives the existence of the unstable direction $E^u(\hat x)$ for most points $\hat x$, independently of the existence of some invariant measure.
+Even more, it gives the existence of the unstable direction $E^u(\hat x)$ for most points $\hat x \in \pi_{f}^{-1}(x)$ and every $x \in \TT^2$, independently of any invariant measure.